bhuvangolhar/Data-Structures-and-Algorithms/Array/array_operations.md

     }
 }

-This program creates a new array with the element `25` inserted at index 2.
+This program creates a new array with the element 25 inserted at index 2.

 **3. Deletion in an Array:**

 Deleting an element from an array means removing a value at a specific index.
-Because array size is fixed, this is done by creating a new array that skips the element to be deleted.
+Because array size is fixed this is done by creating a new array that skips the element to be deleted.

 class DeleteExample